sonic-net/SONiC/doc/mgmt/SONiC_OC_PortChannel_Interface_HLD.md

 Details described in Section 3.

-Configuration of LACP protocol parameters (LACP interval, mode, MAC, priority) using management framework is **not supported** due to the following limitations:

-- No support for LACP protocol specific configurations in SONiC.
-For example, on creating port channels and adding members to it, “teammgrd” daemon (in SONiC code base):
-1. Reads user configuration from CONFIG DB
-2. Spawns an instance of libteamd (open source package for LACP protocol stack) with the given user configurations and a couple of default LACP options.

-Now to support protocol specific configurations we would need to enhance:
-1. REDIS CONFIG DB PORTCHANNEL Table schema
-2. Code changes in “teammgrd” to read these protocol specific configs and to use “teamdctl” control utility to configure the above-mentioned configs to an already running "teamd" daemon.

-- `teamd` supports only a few options (not LACP-specific) to be configured via `teamdctl` utility.
-This could be overcome by enhancing `teamd` to support configuration of LACP parameters.

-Due to the above mentioned reasons, LACP **protocol specific configuration is not supported** in the initial release.

 ### 1.1.3 Scalability Requirements
 key scaling factors -N/A
 ### 1.1.4 Warm Boot Requirements
 N/A

 ## 1.2 Design Overview

 ### 1.2.1 Basic Approach
 Provide transformer methods in sonic-mgmt-framework container for PortChannel handling.